 Here’s the before of this outdated curio cabinet:

 I knew this one would be tricky.
 That’s a lot of curved glass to go around.
-I always get nervous when I’m doing something for someone else no matter how many times I’ve painted.
+I always get nervous when I’m doing something for someone else, no matter how many times I’ve painted.

-Here’s a few tips for a project like this:
+Here are a few tips for a project like this:

 - Take your time – if you’re working around a bunch of glass like this, have some patience

 - Clean it thoroughly.
 Years of oils and everyday gunk will affect how your paint adheres to the surface.
 And you sure don’t want to have to start over because you didn’t prep it good.
 I use ZEP Cleaner – it’s my favorite out of anything I’ve tried over the years.
-Use gloves with it and ideally use in a ventilated area as with any cleaner.
+Use gloves with it and ideally use it in a ventilated area as with any cleaner.

 - Remove all the hardware – don’t try and paint around it.
-Take it off and store each individual set in it’s own baggie.
+Take it off and store each individual set in its own baggie.
 Especially for older pieces – keep those hinges and screws together and put them back just like they were so you know they fit.

 Choose a Color

 Then I tried a lighter color inside and the contrast was just too much.
-I could’ve fixed the outside, but that thin backing piece of wood wasn’t going to be easy to fix – there was no going back to wood there!
+I could have fixed the outside, but that thin backing piece of wood wasn’t going to be an easy fix – there was no going back to wood there.

 So it was back to the drawing board.
 In my head, I was thinking a very pale blue or white for this one would look amazing.
 Mainly due to the wall color in her space.
 Her walls are a beautiful gray and if this whole cabinet were gray, it would just be too much.

 So we settled on white.
-I was able to sand most of the gray off the door and then I used a latex paint in off white for the rest.
+I was able to sand most of the gray off the door and then I used latex paint in off-white for the rest.
 But, I did not prime this one – I wanted distressed areas.
 I cleaned it and gave it a good sanding.
 If you’re doing something like this and you want areas that are easily distressed, skip the sanding.

 First, I removed the door and all the shelves.
 I made sure to keep the hinges separated.
 I’ve learned the hard way that if I don’t, they don’t always go back together correctly on older pieces.

 I ended up using two coats of paint.
 The hardest part of this was the tiny inside grooves of the door and all the sides.
-I used a tiny artist brush and did two coats on each groove.
+I used a tiny artist’s brush and did two coats on each groove.
 I tried to tape at first but it was easier to use a wet rag and wipe off any paint that got onto the glass.

 After lots of days painting in my foyer and threatening every kid that walked through my front door not to dare bump into this thing – it was done!

 I used a sanding block and lightly sanded the edges to give it a little character.
 But I didn’t paint the feet at all.
 I started to and then I thought it would be nice to leave a little piece of this special cabinet just as my friend’s mom had it.

-And here’s the final result!
+The final result!

-Of course I had to style it at my house before she picked it up.
+Of course, I had to style it at my house before she picked it up.
 I threw a bunch of random items in so she could see what it was going to look like.
 And then I wanted to keep it!

 However, when it was done, I moved it to the corner of my dining room and everyone loved it.
-Even my 11 year old son said it was really pretty and looked perfect in our house.
+Even my 11-year-old son said it was really pretty and looked perfect in our house.

 Her mom loved the beach and she’s filled the curio cabinet with beautiful treasures her mom would’ve loved.
-Including the most gorgeous hand blown glass conch shell that contains her mom’s ashes.
+Including the most gorgeous hand-blown glass conch shell that contains her mom’s ashes.
 Such a beautiful way to treasure something that her mom loved for so many years and I’m grateful she let me help in some way!